-For some graduates, the drive to empower others through holistic healing leads to involvement in humanitarian efforts – initiatives focused on providing education and chiropractic care to communities with little or no access to such services.
+For some graduates, the drive to empower others through holistic healing leads to involvement in humanitarian efforts.
+Such initiatives focus on providing education and chiropractic care to communities with little or no access to such services.

-There are numerous organizations around the world that offer practitioners a way to combine their chiropractic career with charitable giving – both at home and abroad.
-Read on to discover how you could give back as a chiropractic humanitarian.
+There are several organizations around the world that offer practitioners a way to combine their chiropractic career with charitable giving – both at home and abroad.
+Read on to discover how you could give back as chiropractic humanitarian.

 Chiropractic & Disaster Relief

-One non-profit organization has a goal to provide humanitarian aid and chiropractic care for people in developing countries, launching numerous community-based programs that help familiarize locals with the principles and benefits of chiropractic.
+One non-profit organization has a goal to provide humanitarian aid and chiropractic care for people in developing countries, launching many community-based programs that help familiarize locals with the principles and benefits of chiropractic.

 Bringing Chiropractic to Latin America

 Several non-profit chiropractic organizations aim to provide compassionate healthcare throughout Latin America.
 For example, in El Salvador, one organization sends teams of D.C.s to check and adjust patients where access to health care is extremely limited.